 Focus on what you can do for the company.
 It's important to paint a picture for the hiring manager of how you can help them achieve their objectives and where possible to avoid spending time talking about what you can't do.
 Our Project Manager applicant could show how their many years of management experience coupled with communication skills can steer the company in the right direction and an increased bottom line.
 Put simply, showcase your abilities in a way that will benefit your potential employer.

 As the end of the interview approaches, it’s a good idea to be ready for this question to be asked.
 It’s vital to be comfortable in articulating and highlighting why you feel that you would be a good fit for the role.
 Speak about the skills that you can bring to the table and communicate these in a straightforward manner to give yourself the best chance of getting the role you want.
-For other useful job search hints and tips please click here, or take a look at the following resources for more advice:
+Click here to read other useful job search hints and tips or take a look at the following resources for more advice:

 Hear advice from the Richard Lloyd Directors, Geoff Balmer and David Landau